 We can also look at the growth of the Flutter team itself as an indicator.
 The Flutter team has grown massively since 2017.
 They have a strong presence at global conferences and developer events.
 Flutter was onstage during the tech keynote of Google IO 2019, which implies it has support from the highest levels.
 There was also a massive event in London in Dec.
 2018, called Flutter Live, and another one is planned this year in Brooklyn on Dec.
 11, 2019.

 There’s even a new operating system that Google is working, called Fuchsia (some say it may be the next generation of Android) and you build apps for it solely with Flutter.
 All in all, looking at how Google is growing internal support for Flutter, it’s hard to imagine them pulling back any time soon.

 Lastly, Flutter is also open source.
 So, while Google created and maintains Flutter, it’s very much a community project.

-How Will Our Engineering Team Feel About a Transition to Flutter?
+Q: How Will Our Engineering Team Feel About a Transition to Flutter?

-TLDR; Most will love Flutter, and Flutter is the fastest-growing engineering skill on LinkedIn.
+A: Most will love Flutter, and Flutter is the fastest-growing engineering skill on LinkedIn.

 Flutter developers tend to be former native developers that are looking for a better way.
 It’s hard to find someone that started working with Flutter and didn’t love it.
 It solves a ton of pain points in the development process with features such as hot-reload.
 Its declarative syntax is also just much easier for building layouts — even Apple is going in this direction with SwiftUI.